Alice0206/Data-Processes-Assignment/README.md

 ### Three data-driven project example

+In the following example, they are collecting data from Music streaming service platforms.
-The first project found use the Spotify API in a really interesting way to predict the person's mood based on playlist composition, it shows good statistical skills but not too hard to handle, it could be an inspiration for our project.
+Later they use this in a machine-learning algorithm to predict the mood of the user based on his/her playlist of music.
 <https://towardsdatascience.com/predicting-my-mood-using-my-spotify-data-2e898add122a>

 In this project, they try to find common patterns among the most popular songs on Spotify,